aaron-suarez/SlackTeX/README.md

 15. In the *URL* box, put `https://yourherokuappname.herokuapp.com`.

-16. In the *Method* box, choose *GET*.

-17. In the *Token* box, click *generate* to generate a token.
+16. In the *Token* box, click *generate* to generate a token.
 The config var SLACK_SLASH_COMMAND_TOKEN should be set to this token.

-18. After you finish other configration items on this page, click *Save Integration*.
+17. After you finish other configration items on this page, click *Save Integration*.

-19. Doublecheck the three config vars on the Heroku dashborad and make sure that they are set correctly.
+18. Doublecheck the three config vars on the Heroku dashborad and make sure that they are set correctly.

-20. Enjoy using SlackTeX on your Slack!
+19. Enjoy using SlackTeX on your Slack!

 ### Minor reminders